Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Without the comment, someone might later fix the “error” by adding an unwanted `break` statement.

-Although the last case in a `switch` statement never needs a `break` statement, it’s common practice to put one there anyway to guard against a “missing `break`” problem if cases should later be added.
+Although the last case in a `switch` statement never needs a `break` statement, it's common practice to put one there anyway to guard against a “missing `break`” problem if cases should later be added.

 ### 5.3.2 (PROGRAM) Printing a Date in Legal Form
 Contracts and other legal documents are often dated in the following way: